mariatorrentedev/eCannab-server/README.md

 - Register and Login.
 - Create/Edit/Delete your site.
 - Create/Edit/Delete/Add Products to your site.
-- Add resources to the global eCannaB resource source. (optional)
-- Add resources from the global eCannaB resource source to your site.
+- Create/Edit/Delete/Add Rrsources to your site.
-- Have Customers that login on your site to be able to place orders.
+- Have Customers that login on your site to be able to add products to the cart.

 ### 1. Working Prototype (to do later)